Product has been added to the basket

 The courses are intended to be a practical guide, sharing experience and knowledge on the processes used to conduct investigations.
 The day will be split between lecture-style presentations and group exercises and discussions.
 Real site information will be the basis of exercises building from planning through to execution and reporting.
 Each session will be supported with additional documentation and references.
 Attendees are encouraged to bring their experiences to the group and will be given additional exercises to be completed in their own time.
 Between sessions, a forum will be available for delegates to communicate and the facilitator to correspond with the group.

-During each session, the presenter will bring his own practical experiences to the discussion to provide real examples of some of the techniques – both good and bad – which may be encountered.
+During each session, the presenter will bring his own practical experiences to the discussion to provide real examples of some of the techniques – both good and bad – that may be encountered.

 Guest speakers and experts in specific subject areas will be invited to contribute on some of the modules.